photocurio/photocurio.github.io/_posts/2013-12-30-swichable-one-time-or-recurring-paypal-donation-button.md

 ---

 If you need a Paypal donation button, and you want the user to be able to select either one-time or recurring donations, its not so simple.
 These require completely different form submissions to Paypal.
 So I wrote this form, and an accompanying jQuery script.
 It lets the user switch back and forth between one time and recurring donation options.
-Jekyll also offers powerful support for code snippets:

 {% highlight html %}
 <div class="donationContainer">